tonylindeberg/pyscsp/README.md

      of Gaussian derivatives and Gaussian derivative layers in PyTorch.

--- functions for generating affine Gaussian kernels and scale-normalized discrete directional derivative approximation masks, for computing the responses to filter banks of directional derivatives of affine Gaussian kernels in PyTorch.
+-- functions for generating affine Gaussian kernels and scale-normalized discrete directional derivative approximation masks, which can be used for computing the responses to filter banks of directional derivatives of affine Gaussian kernels in PyTorch.

 ## Installation